 Tip #27: Research the Restaurant Before you Go

 With all the new & unique culinary experiences in the Hudson Valley, make sure you do your research regarding restaurants.
 Some menus may be too complicated or complex, especially if you’re dining with children.

 Make sure to visit a Hudson Valley Farmers’ Market during the Spring, Summer and Fall.
 These are wonderful community hubs and besides the local produce, some of these markets offer other activities, as well as, Food trucks.

-Keep in mind that your experience when you visit the Hudson Valley may be different each time.
+Keep in mind that your experience may be different each time you visit the Hudson Valley.
 It is often dependent on the weather or season.

 My #1 Tip is to do your research.
-Even if you’re traveling a few hours from home or a few states from home, research is always key.
-That is why Hudson Valley Exposed was created and is certain to be your go to resource for seeing the Hudson Valley.
+Even if you’re traveling a few hours from home or from a few states away, research is always key.
+That is why Hudson Valley Exposed was created and is certain to be your go-to resource for seeing the Hudson Valley.

 Until the Next Adventure…

 Did you Enjoy this Post?
 Pin it for Later!